DCSBL/ha-homewizard-energy/readme.md

 ## Discussion
 Please join us at [the HASS forum](https://community.home-assistant.io/t/wi-fi-p1-dsmr-dongle-homewizard-energy) or the Dutch website [Tweakers (NL)](https://gathering.tweakers.net/forum/list_messages/2002754/last)

+## Frequent questions and issues
+1. **I get a 'connection refused' error when trying to connect to `http://<ip_address>/api/v1/data`** Your device is not at firmware version '2.11' or higher.
+You can see this in the HomeWizard Energy app under 'Meters'.
+Your device should update within an hour after connecting it to the internet.
+If your device doesn't, contact HomeWizard Support.
+2. **I have entered an IP address in the setup, but there is no data** See #1
+3. **I can't see the intergration from `Configuration > Integrations`** Restart your HA installation.
+This loads the integration.
+If you still have issues, you can try installing 0.5.0 (currently in beta).
+This version has a new way of loading the integration.
+4. **Is the HomeWizard Wi-Fi kWh meter supported?**
+When the API is released for the kWh meter, this integration will support it.
+5. **Can I see the daily/weekly/montly usage and history with this integration?**
+No. This integration is only for retreiving the data and making it available in Home Assistant.
+But you can create this feature yourself.
+[There](https://community.home-assistant.io/t/custom-component-homewizard-energy-wifi-p1-meter/227441) [are](https://community.home-assistant.io/t/custom-component-homewizard-energy-wifi-p1-meter/227441/87) [some](https://community.home-assistant.io/t/custom-component-homewizard-energy-wifi-p1-meter/227441/114) [great](https://community.home-assistant.io/t/custom-component-homewizard-energy-wifi-p1-meter/227441/52) [examples](https://community.home-assistant.io/t/custom-component-homewizard-energy-wifi-p1-meter/227441/78).

 ## API documentation
 [HomeWizard P1 Meter local API](https://energy.homewizard.net/en/support/solutions/articles/19000117051-homewizard-p1-meter-local-api-beta-)